nutimes/som-sam-admit/README.md

 # Feature insights into Somalia’s severe acute malnutrition admissions: a time series study (2019 - 2024)

-This repository contains an R implementation of a time series study aimed at gleaning feature insights from Somalia’s admissions data on severe acute malnutrition (SAM), and form a basis for evidence-based decision-making of the overall country nutrition information system and programming.
-The analysis is based on the use of monthly SAM admissions data at district level of the previous years as of January 2019 until December 2024.
+This repository contains an R implementation of a time series study aimed at gleaning feature insights from Somalia’s severe acute malnutrition (SAM) admission data, and form a basis for evidence-based decision-making of the overall country nutrition information system and programming.
+The analysis is based on the use of monthly SAM admissions data reported at district level of 15 regions that constitutes Somalia.
+Admissions spanned as of January 2019 to November 2024.

 > [!NOTE]
 >